prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>Enable compression of the write-ahead log using Snappy.
-This flag is
+<p>Configures compression of the write-ahead log using Snappy.
-only available in versions of Prometheus &gt;= 2.11.0.</p>
+This flag is only available in versions of Prometheus &gt;= 2.11.0.
+WAL compression is enabled by default for Prometheus &gt;= 2.20.0</p>
 </td>
 </tr>
 <tr>